krukowskid/krukowskid.github.io/_posts/2024-05-30-Lessons-Learned-Infrastructure-Wins-Regrets-at-a-Startup-on-Azure.md

 However, due to this difference, some features and configurations vary.
 So, when reading a guide, make sure to check if it's for Azure SignalR or ASP.NET.

-## Service Bus

-After adding additional services, we found a need for these services to communicate with each other.
-Initially, we used HTTP calls, but this proved to be less than optimal.
-So, we decided to implement a service bus for asynchronous communication.
-Despite a learning curve, this turned out to be a significant benefit.

-The service is affordable, reliable, and managed by Azure.
-It also provides a ready-to-use SDK and many useful features such as deferring messages, dead-letter queues, topic filters, passwordless authentication support, and much more.
-In my opinion, this is the best option for many projects that require asynchronous communication, without the need for Kafka's features and complexity.

 # Managed identities